Josh-Hiz/SGBCourses/README.md

 make html
 ```

-## Current Goals
+## Current Problems:

-- Fix any formatting issues, make sure everything is documented and clean
-- **Week 4 Testing Mean and Testing Median need to be worked on**
+- **Week 4 Testing Mean and Testing Median need to be worked on, Week 3 challenge 1 is missing a test script from Ed, code runners cannot handle infinite while loops and key interrupts as pyodide makes it near impossible to support**

 ## Custom Directives and how to use them